sys-bio/tellurium/README.md

 <br>

 :question:Looking for old releases?
-[You can find them here.](https://sourceforge.net/projects/pytellurium/files/notebook)
+[You can find them here.](https://sourceforge.net/projects/pytellurium/files/notebook) To install an old release over a new release, you will need to [manually wipe the data directory.](https://github.com/sys-bio/tellurium/wiki/FAQ#how-do-i-uninstall-tellurium-notebook)

 <br>